IELTS band score of 7 (with no band less than 7) and speaking and listening of 7.5

 A Deakin scholarship might change your life.
 If you've got something special to offer Deakin – or you just need the financial help to get you here – we may have a scholarship opportunity for you.

 There is a strong demand for qualified teachers and graduate starting salaries for teachers are high compared to the graduate average.
 The increased demand for teachers has also resulted in improvements in teaching conditions, resources and career advancement opportunities.
 As a graduate of this course you may find employment as a teacher within the private or public education sectors.
-You will complete at least 60 days of supervised school or early childhood education experience and will be required to apply for the Working With Children Check (WWCC) administered by the Department of Justice.
+You will complete 95 days of professional experience and will be required to apply for the Working With Children Check (WWCC) administered by the Department of Justice.

 For more information go to DeakinTALENT